 FCCEJ members were motivated in part by frustration that city officials had adopted the Staples Center's construction plan with limited community input.
 Over 200 residents, many of them low-income Latinx immigrants, were displaced from their homes by the construction of a parking lot for the arena.
 Once the center opened, the residents who remained coped with traffic and parking challenges, nighttime noise, and drunk drivers.
-Moreover, the construction deal had gained the support of The Hotel Employees and Restaurant Employees local union and the Los Angeles County Federation of Labor when the developer verbally promised to pay a living wage and remain neutral in the event of a union organizing drive.
-After the developers obtained their subsidies and variances from the city, however, they argued that they were not subject to the living-wage requirement.
-They stalled on signing an agreement that would hold employers are referring broadly to members of the African diaspora including African Americans, Caribbean Americans, and Africans.
+Moreover, the construction deal had gained the support of The Hotel Employees and Restaurant Employees local union and the Los Angeles County Federation of Labor when the developer verbally promised to pay a living wage

+6 Editor's note: We have recommended that essay authors use the term "African American" when they are referring specifically to descendants of enslaved people in the United States and the more inclusive term "black" when they are referring broadly to members of the African diaspora including African Americans, Caribbean Americans, and Africans.
 In this way, we seek to acknowledge the unique history and experience of descendants of enslaved people in the U.S. and also the diversity of backgrounds within the larger black community.